skramm/homog2d/docs/homog2d_Polyline.md

 The default constructors for both types will build an empty object (which is perfectly valid).

 Since there is a normalizing step involved, it is not possible for both types to add points "on the fly".
-You will need to first build a vector of points, then assigning it to the Polyline object:
+You will need to build a vector of points to initialize the Polyline object:
 ```C++
 std::vector<Point2d> vec{ {0,0},{1,0},{1,1} };
 OPolyline po(vec);